 If you’re applying to Emory University, you’ll have to submit two short Emory essays along with your Common or Coalition App personal statement.
 These supplemental essays can help you show admissions readers some aspects of yourself not highlighted elsewhere in your Emory application.

-Let’s look at how to pick the two best prompts for you out of the six options and how to begin generating compelling material.
+Let’s look at how to pick the two best prompts for you out of the six options, and how to begin generating compelling material for your Emory essays.

 Instructions: Students will write two short essays, choosing one prompt from each category with a maximum word count of 150 words for each essay.

 Category One: “Reflections”

 - Share about a time when you questioned something that you believed to be true.